-\textit{(i) Complexity guarantees for addressing model \eqref{prob:initial_problem}}: The main contribution of this work lies in the development of a distributed iterative method equipped with agent-specific iteration complexity guarantees for solving distributed optimization problems with VI constraints of the form \eqref{prob:initial_problem}.
+\textit{(i) Complexity guarantees for addressing model \eqref{prob:initial_problem}}: \fy{We develop} an \fy{IG} method equipped with agent-specific iteration complexity guarantees for solving distributed optimization problems with VI constraints of the form \eqref{prob:initial_problem}.
 To this end, employing a regularization-based relaxation technique, we propose a projected averaging iteratively regularized incremental gradient method (pair-IG) presented by Algorithm \ref{alg:IR-IG_avg}.
 In Theorem \ref{thm:rates}, under merely convexity of the global objective function and merely monotonicity of the global mapping, we derive new non-asymptotic suboptimality and infeasibility convergence rates for each agent's generated iterates.
 This implies a total iteration complexity of $\mathcal{O}\left((C_f+C_F)^4\epsilon^{-4}\right)$ for obtaining an $\epsilon$-approximate solution where $C_f$ and $C_F$ denote the bounds on the global objective function's subgradients and the global mapping over {a} compact convex set $X$, respectively.
 Iterative regularization (IR) has been recently employed as a constraint-relaxation technique in a class of bilevel optimization problems \cite{FarzadPushPull2020,FarzadOMS19} and also in regimes where the duality theory may not be directly applied \cite{FarzadMathProg17,KaushikYousefianSIOPT2021}.
 Of these, in our recent work \cite{KaushikYousefianSIOPT2021} we employed the IR technique to derive a provably convergent method for solving problem \eqref{prob:initial_problem} in a centralized framework, where the information of the objective function is globally known by the agents.